freepicheep/SwiftRayTracer/README.md

 # SwiftRayTracer

 A simple ray tracer largely based on amengede's work [here](https://github.com/amengede/getIntoMetalDev/tree/main/11%20Reflections/finished).
+He has a video explaining the process [here](https://youtu.be/GjOfrxjwiaU).

 The goal of this project is to compare ray tracing on the CPU and GPU.

 # Usage